Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "hit,ability,rock"/"all" - 7
 			"Ability Message"			"0"

-			// The Mutant Tank has this many chances out of 100.0% to trigger the ability.
+			// The Mutant Tank has this many chances out of 100.0% to trigger the hit ability.
 			// Note: This is ignored when the "Combo Ability" setting is set to "1".
 			// Note: This setting can be overridden for specific players.
 			// --